-I first wrote a version of this blog last year.
-I was researching topics and a previous client asked me to write about what happens if you have no project communication at all.
+I wrote this blog when a previous client asked me about what happens if you have no project communication at all.

 What’s the impact?

 This is what I regularly see happening where projects are missing effective communication: